Master of Science in Nursing (MSN)

 MSN-610 Nursing Leadership: Advocacy, Activism, Innovation, and Policy (3 credits)

 This course emphasizes personal leadership development in the context of ever-changing complex organizations and environments.
-The student critically examines current and emerging health issues in global health.
-Students will explore and integrate the many facets of leadership and the skill-sets needed to facilitate change, including their roles within the professional organization to advance nursing and health care.
-They will advocate for policies and strategies that maintain or improve health outcomes for diverse populations, especially considering organizational structures and the economics of health care.
+The student critically examines current and emerging health issues at the local to global system level.
+Students explore and integrate the many facets of leadership and the skill sets needed to facilitate change, including their roles within the professional organization to advance nursing and health care.
+They advocate for policies and strategies that maintain or improve health outcomes for diverse populations, especially considering organizational structures and the economics of health care.

 MSN-614 Nursing Research & Scholarship (3 credits)